 Some of the material has been passed around among my Sheffield cousins on Ancestry via our trees so I do not claim to be the originator of any this material.
 I will provide it here in case others who are related have not picked up on it yet.
-There is also some new material I have uncoveed below from an old Smith family history book that I have not seen cireulated before.
-IMHO she was truly a remarkable woman, patriot, mother and is an inspiration to us all.
+There is also some new material I have uncovered below from an old Smith family history book that I have not seen circulated before.
+IMHO she was truly a remarkable woman, patriot, mother, and is an inspiration to us all.

-Mary Sheffield is the daughter of John Sheffield (Moore Co) and Hannah (maiden name is either Smith or Melton).
+Mary Sheffield is the daughter of John Sheffield (Moore Co) and Hannah Melton (some say it might be Smith but based on DNA testing I believe it is Melton).
 She was born 17 Dec 1759 in Moore County, NC and died 11 May 1862 in Anson County, NC.
 Mary is buried in he Bennett Cemetery, Wadesboro, Anson County, NC next to her husband Isaac Dunn.
 Her Find-A-Grave Memorial can be seen by click here.

 She is buried near the log house where she lived for much of her 103 years.
 A massive boulder adorned with a D.A.R. plaque memorializes the life of this remarkable woman known throughout the area as "Grandmother Dunn."

-She was a well respected nurse an midwife at the outbreak of the war when she promptly joined with her husband Isaac, to aid the American cause.
+She was a well respected nurse and a midwife at the outbreak of the war when she promptly joined with her husband Isaac, to aid the American cause.
 At times, she could be found by Isaac's side while he fought in Colonel Thomas Wade's regiment.

 Rest in Peace Aunt Mary.

 Source: Mary Allen Huntley, The Charlotte Observer, Sunday, December 27, 1931, Section Three, Page 5.